AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 1. Clinic manager requests to edit a patient using the edit command
 2. Clinic manager enters the patient index and fields to be modified
-3. CLInic validates the index and new field values
-4. CLInic updates the patient information
-5. CLInic displays success message with updated patient details
+3. CLInic updates the patient information and displays success message with updated patient details

    Use case ends.